GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/appearance.color-palette-properties.md

 ### `text`

-General textColor, should be something that contrasts great with your `background` Color
+General `textColor`, should be something that contrasts great with your `background` Color

 ``` swift
 public var text: UIColor = .streamBlack